AnotherCraft/ac-docs/api/world/World.md

 ### `worldID: WorldID`
 ID of the world withing the game (`UInt16`).

+### `chunkActivityDirector: ChunkAnchorManager`
+Manager that handles determining which chunks should be active/loaded and which not.

 ## Methods
 ### `maybeChunk(pos: ChunkWorldPos): Chunk`
 Returns chunk at position `pos` if it is currently loaded in the memory.
 Returns `null` otherwise.